moorepants/BicycleDataProcessor/README.rst

 - The roll angle is not guaranteed to be calibrated in some of the early pavillion runs.
 Check this.
 - The first set of pavilion runs with Luke and Charlie are mostly corrupt, beware.
+The corruption column in the runTable specifies which runs are corrupt.
 - The yaw angle and lateral deviation values depend on integrating the yaw rate.
 This seems to work for runs that have signals centered around zero, but are definitely wrong for others.
 (There are plans to fix this for all runs.)